When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Additional Information on Datasets

-\paragraph{\textds{apnea}} We use the obstructive sleep apnea (OSA) dataset outlined in~\citet{ustun2016clinical}.
-In this dataset, we have a cohort of 1152 patients where 23\% have OSA.
-We use all available features (e.g. BMI, comobordities, age, and sex) and binarize them, resulting in 26 binary features.
+\paragraph{\textds{apnea}} We use the obstructive sleep apnea dataset from~\citet{ustun2016clinical}~\citep[see also][]{ustun2016supersparse}.
+The dataset contains a cohort of 1,152 patients of which $\prob{y=+1}=23\%$ have OSA and includdes 26 features that cover information that is readily available in an electronic health record (e.g. BMI, comobordities, age, sex).

 \paragraph{\textds{cardio\_eicu} \& \textds{cardio\_mimic}} Cardiogenic shock is a serious acute condition where the heart cannot provide sufficient blood to the vital organs.
-Using the eICU Collaborative Research Database V2.0 \cite{pollard2018eicu} and MIMIC-III database~\cite{johnson2016mimic}, we create a cohort of patients who have cardiogenic shock during the course of their intensive care unit (ICU) stay.
-We use an exhaustive set of clinical criteria based on the patient's labs and vitals (i.e. presence of hypotension and organ hypoperfusion).
-The goal is to predict whether a patient with cardiogenic shock will die in hospital.
-As features, we summarize (minimums and maximums) relevant labs and vitals (e.g. systolic BP, heart rate, hemoglobin count) of each patient from the period of time prior to the onset of cardiogenic shock up to 24 hours.
-This results in a dataset containing 8,815 patients, 13.5\% of whom die in hospital.
+We create a cohort of patients who have cardiogenic shock during an ICU stay from the eICU Collaborative Research Database V2.0\citep{pollard2018eicu} and MIMIC-III databases~\cite{johnson2016mimic}, respectively.
+The goal is to predict mortality for a patient with cardiogenic shock.
+As features include summarize statistics for vitals and lab tests (e.g. systolic BP, heart rate, hemoglobin count) obtained up to 24 hours prior to the onset of cardiogenic shock.
+The final dataset contains 8,815 patients and $\prob{y_i =+1} = 13.5\%$.

-\paragraph{\textds{heart}} We use the Heart dataset from the UCI Machine Learning Repository, where the goal is to predict the presence of heart disease from clinical features.
-It consists of 303 patients, 54.5\% of which have heart disease.
-We use all available features, treating \textit{cp}, \textit{thal}, \textit{ca}, \textit{slope} and \textit{restecg} as categorical, and all remaining features as continuous.
+\paragraph{\textds{heart}} We use the Heart dataset from the UCI Machine Learning Repository, where the goal is to predict the presence of heart disease which covers a cohort of 303 patients, of which $\prob{y_i = +1} = 54.5\%$ have heart disease.
+We use all available features, treating \textfn{cp}, \textfn{thal}, \textfn{ca}, \textfn{slope} and \textfn{restecg} as categorical, and all remaining features as continuous.